What is Agentic Engineering?

 - Best for: Writing functions from descriptions, explaining code, generating tests

-Task Agent
+AI as Task Agent

-Section titled “Task Agent”AI executes defined tasks autonomously, you review results.
+Section titled âAI as Task AgentâAt this level, AI executes defined tasks autonomously, and you review the results.

 - What it does: Takes a defined task and executes multiple steps to complete it